What Is Couples Therapy?

 When You’re Asking, “What Is Couples Therapy?”

-Couples therapy is where you stop guessing and start understanding what’s really happening between you.
+Couples therapy is where you stop guessing—and begin to understand what’s actually happening between you.

 The Basic Idea